-Revenue from passengers using the Gogo service while flying on aircraft operated by Delta Air Lines accounted for approximately 24% of our consolidated revenue for both the three month period ended March 31, 2012 and the year ended December 31, 2011.
+Revenue from passengers using the Gogo service while flying on aircraft operated by Delta Air Lines accounted for approximately 24% of our consolidated revenue for the year ended December 31, 2011.
 Our contract with Delta expires, with respect to each of the mainline and regional jet installed fleets of aircraft, on the 10-year anniversary of specified installation milestones.
 The mainline fleet expiration date will occur in 2019 and the regional jet expiration date will occur in February 2022.
-Revenue from passengers using the Gogo service while flying on aircraft operated by American Airlines accounted for approximately 13% and 10% of our consolidated revenue for the three month period ended March 31, 2012 and the year ended December 31, 2011, respectively.
+Revenue from passengers using the Gogo service while flying on aircraft operated by American Airlines accounted for approximately 10% of our consolidated revenue for the year ended December 31, 2011.
 Our contract with American Airlines expires, with respect to each installed fleet of aircraft, on the 10-year anniversary of the date on which 90% of such fleet has been installed with our ATG equipment, with the first expiration date occurring in 2018.
-No other contract accounted for more than 10% of our consolidated revenue for the three month period ended March 31, 2011.
+No other contract accounted for more than 10% of our consolidated revenue for the year ended December 31, 2011.
 Each of our contracts with Delta Air Lines and American Airlines allows the airline to terminate the contract should the percentage of passengers using the Gogo service on the airline's flights not meet certain thresholds.
 We currently experience connectivity take rates in excess of those thresholds.
 If our contract with Delta or American were to be terminated for any reason, it would have a material adverse effect on our CA segment.